 If you are advanced, and will be gluing-up your body blank, you must run the two pieces of lumber through the jointer to produce a flat edge.
 Use a glue that is compatible with the wood you have selected.
 For instance Cocobolo does not respond well to the traditional carpenter's glues.
-Clamp the blank with pipe clamps, and let it cure over night.
+Clamp the blank and let it cure over night.

-Once the glue has cured, run the stock through the planer until the thickness is $1\,3/4$ inches thick, for a body similar to a Fender Telecaster or Stratocaster
+Once the glue has cured, run the stock through the planer until the thickness is 1 3/4 inches thick, for a body similar to a Telecaster®.

 You are now ready to begin shaping.

-You have two templates, take the one with the rear tremolo rout and run a flathead screw into each of the two mounting holes, one in the center of the Neck plate area and the other near the Rear tremolo rout.
-The hole it puts in the body will be covered by the neck and the Tremolo cover.
+You have two templates, numbered one and two.
+Take number one and run a flathead screw into each of the two registration holes, the hole it puts in the body will be covered by the neck and the bridge.
 Now, trace the outline onto your body blank,.
-Including the cavities.
+Including the electronics and pick-up cavities.
 This will indicate the shape of the finished body.
 Now remove the two screws, and the template.
 Set them in a safe place.